mgherghi/Warez/README.md

 ## Seam Workshop
-- [Steam Workshop](http://steamworkshop.download/) - Download audio and video file from steam who are normally behind a paywall.
+(http://steamworkshop.download/) - Download audio and video file from steam who are normally behind a paywall.

 **[`^        back to top        ^`](#readme)**